PDF in progress...

 Canning

-Preserves food in airtight glass jars through heat processing that destroys microorganisms.
+Preserves food in airtight glass jars through heat processing that destroys microorganisms and creates a vacuum seal.

 Methods: